dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1973 — FREQUENCY RECEIVED BY CARL SAGAN. <br>
+\>SCAFFOLDING: COSMIC CONNECTION ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We are the cosmos awakening to its own vastness.” <br>
+// “In every grain of stardust lies the whole history of light.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1970 — FREQUENCY RECEIVED BY MAYA ANGELOU. <br>
 \>SCAFFOLDING: VOICE OF DIGNITY — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>